Azure-Samples/active-directory-dotnet-webapi-onbehalfof/README.md

 ### Step 2:  Register the sample with your Azure Active Directory tenant

 There are three projects in this sample.
 Each needs to be separately registered in your Azure AD tenant.

-To register these projects, you can  follow the steps in the paragraphs below.
-Alternatively, you can use a PowerShell script, which:
+To register these projects, you can:

+- either follow the steps in the paragraphs below ([Step 2](#step-2--register-the-sample-with-your-azure-active-directory-tenant) and [Step 3](#step-3--configure-the-sample-to-use-your-azure-ad-tenant))
+- or use PowerShell scripts that:
-1. Creates the Azure AD applications and related objects (passwords, permissions, dependencies)
+  - **automatically** create for you the Azure AD applications and related objects (passwords, permissions, dependencies)
-2. Modifies the project's configuration files for you.
+  - modify the Visual Studio projects' configuration files.

-If you want to do use this automation, read these instructions [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md), otherwise, keep reading.
+If you want to do use this automation, read the instructions in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md)

-#### Register the TodoListService web API
+#### First step: choose the Azure AD tenant where you want to create your applications

+As a first step you'll need to:

 1. Sign in to the [Azure portal](https://portal.azure.com).
-2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
+1. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
-3. Click on **All Services** in the left hand nav, and choose **Azure Active Directory**.
+1. Click on **All services** in the left-hand nav, and choose **Azure Active Directory**.

+#### Register the service app (TodoListService-OBO)

-4. Click on **App registrations** and choose **New application registration**.
+Click on **App registrations** and choose **New application registration**.
 5. Enter a friendly name for the application, for example 'TodoListService' and select 'Web app / API' as the Application Type.
 For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44321`.
 Click on **Create** to create the application.
 6. In the succeeding page, find the **Application ID** value and copy it to the clipboard.
 7. Then click on **Settings** and choose **Properties**.